-Executive bonus for the Directors who also serve as Executive Officers (hereinafter eligible directors) will be paid as monetary remuneration reflecting the performance of the fiscal year.
-Adjusted operating profit at constant FX and profit for the year will be the key performance indicators (KPI), respectively weighted at 75% and 25% in calculating the amounts of executive bonuses.
+Executive bonus for the Directors who also serve as Executive Officers (hereinafter eligible directors) is paid as monetary remuneration reflecting the performance of the fiscal year.
+Adjusted operating profit at constant FX1 and profit (attributable for the owners of the parent company) are the key performance indicators (KPI), respectively weighted at 75% and 25% in calculating the amounts of executive bonuses.

 Both KPIs form the foundation of the sustainable profit growth and shared value with the shareholders.
-Performance-linked payout will be based on the KPI achievement in the range of 0% - 200%.
+Performance-linked payout is based on the KPI achievement in the range of 0% - 200%.
 In case the Company acknowledges that an act of certain wrongful behavior has been done by a Director who is a recipient of the bonuses, a part of the received bonuses is subject to return to the Company.